telosnetwork/telos-docs/docs/learn/crosschain_guide/native-to-evm-multisig-proposal.md

 You can print the `encodedTrx` variable and use cleos to call __eosio.evm__ `raw()` method with it in order to check if your settings are correct.

-For our purpose we need that encoded transaction string into a native transaction and a JSON file, which takes some tinkering.
+For our purpose we need that encoded transaction string into a native transaction then exported to a JSON file, which takes some tinkering.
 We will continue following our [example repository](https://github.com/telosnetwork/native-to-evm-escrow-example) to do just that next.

 ```
 // We first save the native transaction to file using cleos